jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 # 5G-CLARITY testbed v0 setup

 Testbed v0 (virtualized environment) for the 5G-CLARITY European Project.
-Initially started by Daniel Camps (from i2CAT). i2CAT's repository readme can be found below, after UGR's repository readme.
+Initially started by Daniel Camps (from i2CAT), see https://bitbucket.i2cat.net/projects/SDWN/repos/free5gc/browse for further details.
 Please contact Jorge Navarro-Ortiz (jorgenavarro@ugr.es) or Juan J. Ramos-Munoz (jjramos@ugr.es) for further details.

 We have also included instructions to install MPTCP in NUC (Intel NUC 10 NUC10i7FNH) using kernel 5.4, which allows to use the Intel Wi-Fi 6 AX201 module.